The Guidelines and Evaluation Criteria

-The most recently updated “Guidelines and Evaluation Criteria for Facilities Seeking Baby-Friendly Designation” (2016 Revision) is available for download in the box to the right.
+The most recently updated “Guidelines and Evaluation Criteria for Facilities Seeking Baby-Friendly Designation” (2016 RevisionV2) is available for download in the box to the right.

 As indicated by its title, this document includes both the Guidelines facilities would need to follow to achieve full Baby-Friendly status and Evaluation Criteria that clearly spell out the minimum standards that a facility must achieve in order to become Baby-Friendly designated.